5 min read

 • GIF w/o alt

-• static images without
+• static images without alt text/image descriptions

-My data is from a year of helping people during "#lockdown".
 You'd be surprised how many people watch videos with the sound off due to their surroundings not being private, being in a public area without headphones, or having small sleeping children nearby.

-Especially in the disabled community, reluctance to retweet stuff without captions or alt text is growing.
 Of course accessibility is often inaccessible to disabled people.
 So if you need video captions, use @headlinerclip's bot.
-For OCR off an image use @AltTextUtil.
+For OCR off an image use @AltTextUtil or if/when it stops working, try Google Lens.
+It's free!

-And searching with Google Lens, or if you have an Iphone, copying the text from your image is also an option.
 There's also voice to text but hey you know how that goes.
 It's hard to use your voice to select things when you're not used to it.
 So it's a part time hack at best.

 That should get you maximum tweets and exposure - and if it doesn't, remember, I'm going to retweet you, and I also alert my group of Mutual Aid Boosters to help when they can.